Aitor Karanka: Middlesbrough sack manager after three and a half years

 The departure of Aitor Karanka won't come as a massive shock to some Boro fans, many of whom have been calling for change for a number of weeks now.

-The same can't be said for Karanka, who just last week declared "I'm not a quitter" to the press, as well as suggesting he had the backing of the chairman, Steve Gibson.
+The same can't be said for Karanka, who just last week declared "I'm not a quitter" to the press, as well as suggesting he had the backing of chairman Steve Gibson.

 However, that's not to say the signs weren't there.
-Just last week BBC Tees Sport learned of a training ground bust up between Karanka and Stewart Downing, who was frustrated at not being selected for the trip to Stoke.
+Just last week BBC Tees Sport learned of a training ground bust-up between Karanka and Stewart Downing, who was frustrated at not being selected for the trip to Stoke.

-That was the latest in a long line of fall outs, from criticising the fans to the board and just last weekend Karanka said Downing, and new signing Patrick Bamford, lacked "fight" after leaving them both out of the match-day squad.
+That was the latest in a long line of fall-outs, from criticising the fans to the board and just last weekend Karanka said Downing, and new signing Patrick Bamford, lacked "fight" after leaving them both out of the match-day squad.

 Karanka will always be remembered as the manager who got Boro promotion back to the Premier League after seven years in the wilderness.